itdxer/neupy/site/docs/algorithms/signals.rst

 Basics
 ------

 Signal is a special type of functions that can be triggered after a certain event.
-Most of the NeuPy algorithm supports two types of events

-1. ``epoch_end_signal`` - event that triggers after each training epoch
+The ``epoch_end_signal`` event triggers after each training epoch.
-2. ``train_end_signal`` - event that triggers at the end of the training

 .. code-block:: python

     from neupy import algorithms

-    def on_epoch_end(bpnet):
+    def on_epoch_end(optimizer):
-        print("Last epoch: {}".format(bpnet.last_epoch))
+        print("Last epoch: {}".format(optimizer.last_epoch))

-    def on_training_end(bpnet):
-        print("Training finished")

     bpnet = algorithms.GradientDescent(
         (2, 5, 1),
         epoch_end_signal=on_epoch_end,
-        train_end_signal=on_training_end,
         show_epoch=100,
         verbose=True
     )

-Each signal can be defined as a function that accepts one mandatory argument.
+The signal can be defined as a function that accepts one mandatory argument.
 When event callback function triggers training algorithm passes its instance as a first argument to the callback.

 Early stopping
 --------------